fugu-chop/launch_school/rb109_assessment/written_assessment/practice_problems.md

   puts num ​if​ num.odd?
 end
 ```
-On `line 1`, we initialise a local variable `array` and assign it to an array object, containing five integer object elements.
+On `line 1`, we initialise a local variable `array` and assign it to an array object `[​1​, ​2​, ​3​, ​4​, ​5​]`.

-On `line 3`, we call the `select` method on the local variable `array` passing in a block (as denoted by the `do..end` reserved words immediately following the `select` method invocation).
+On `line 3`, we call the `select` method on the local variable `array` passing in a block ( denoted by the `do..end` reserved words immediately following the `select` method invocation).
 This block takes a single parameter, `num`.

-The `select` method iterates through the elements of the array object it's called on, passing each element to the block and returns a new array object based on the truthiness of the returned value of the block.
-It invokes the block once for each element in the array object upon which the `select` method is called.
+The `select` method iterates through the elements of the array object it's called on, passing each element to the block and returns a new array object based on the truthiness of the returned values of the block.
+It runs the block once for each element in the array object upon which the `select` method is called.

 In this example on `line 2`, we call the `.odd?` method on each array element passed to the block.
 Based on whether the element is evaluated as true in the `if` conditional (i.e. whether the value of the integer object passed to the block through the block parameter `num` is odd), the element will be passed as an argument to the `puts` method call, which will output that element as a string and return `nil`.